 Buttered Mushroom Tartine

 The art of tartine making is something that every home cook should perfect.
 It can be a quick meal with endless flavor and ingredient combinations or a singular tried and true recipe perfected through repetition.
-TABLE recipe developer and stylist, Anna Calabrese, shares her recipe for Buttered Mushroom Tartine, and we couldn’t be more in love; salty and savory, we love it with a little vinegary Escabeche for that extra crunch!
+TABLE recipe developer and stylist, Anna Franklin, shares her recipe for Buttered Mushroom Tartine, and we couldn’t be more in love; salty and savory, we love it with a little vinegary Escabeche for that extra crunch!

 Buttered Mushroom Tartine